-Hi, My name's Jess, I'm a Dutch nature writer and science communicator, as well as an otter biologist and avid nature photographer.
-I'm extremely fortunate to have had an adventurous childhood and conservation career, both of which have led me to many unique places and memorable experiences.
+Hi, My name's Jess, I'm a Dutch nature writer and otter biologist and an avid nature photographer.
+I'm fortunate to have had an adventurous childhood and conservation career, both of which have led me to many unique places and memorable experiences.

 I was born in Bogota, Colombia, and lived as a child in Burkina Faso, Holland, Tanzania, and the UK.
 After completing my Bachelors and Masters degrees in London, my work in conservation took me from monitoring the charismatic and irrepressible giant otter in Peru's lush rainforests, to helping to protect black rhinos in Zambia, both with the Frankfurt Zoological Society.